36 Bottles

 Baron de Pichon-Longueville Pauillac Red Bordeaux Blend 1995

 1995 vintage.
 Great fill, foil and label.
 Perfect cork.
 From a top-notch cellar.
 Decanted and tasted over the course of two hours.
 Volcanic ash-styled sed vs chunky-style.
 Big funk on the nose that resolved after 7-8 minutes.
 Wine was showing decently (in the 69-72 degree range) but lacking any tannic structure.
 Placed the decanter atop an ice bucket bath to drop the temp down to 60 degrees or so.
 Took about 20 minutes but the tannins kicked in the door to say hello.
 Fruit components stayed constant.
 Pauillac tendencies were all there.
 As is the case often with older BDX, the decaying matter/leaves at the onset transitioned to graphite/lead pencil and espresso flavors.
 This was a superior bottle in great shape.
 Top of this wine’s specific bell curve.
 Comparable bottles would look to be drinking this well for the next 5-7 years without dropoff.
 Out of larger format…could possibly push this into 9.4 status.
-2.5.24. — 2 months ago
+2.5.24. — a year ago

 Ron, Jan and 17 others liked this